 Digital Marketing Associate

-Works on SEO, paid ads, analytics, and website optimization under senior supervision.
+Works on paid ads, analytics, and website optimization under senior supervision.

 Social Media Coordinator